CowboyCollective/CowboyCollective.github.io/_posts/2019-12-01-WANTEDPosters.md

 If you're reading this you're already in the right place!
 [Click here to download.](https://github.com/CowboyCollective/Wanted-Posters/archive/master.zip)

 3. **Get inspired!**<br>
 Inside the *WANTED Poster Resource Pack* are some finished Cowboy Collective posters, as well as some actual historical WANTED posters.
-These WANTED posters from yester-year are all in the public domain, so you can do whatever you please with them!
+These WANTED posters from yesteryear are all in the public domain, so you can do whatever you please with them!

 4. **Use the templates to make your own WANTED poster!**<br>
 The Cowboy Collective WANTED posters were made in [Inkscape](https://inkscape.org/) which is free to download.
 I bet the templates open in a program like Adobe Illustrator, but I haven't tried this myself.
 If you're unfamiliar with Inkscape it can be a little confusing, but clicking on things and picking a color at the bottom should change the color, and double clicking on text should enable you to write your own text.
 There are plenty of Cowboys on the internet making tutorials if you want to do something more  ambitious!